IgnacioFan/go-url-shortener/readme.md

 ### Run it via Docker compose

-1. Clone this repository to local
+1. Clone the repository to your local machine.
-2. Navigate to the repo
+2. Ensure that Docker is installed and running on your machine.

 ```
 // start all services